 These inconsistencies prompt a closer examination of the interactions within visual cortex and their population statistics.
-As the evidence suggests, individual cells, or small collections of adjacent cells captured in tracer injections, may have qualitatively different connectivity distributions (Bosking et al., 1997): some are narrow and high while others are very wide, as is illustrated in Fig 1c.
-When averaged, the pooled distribution of long-range connections (e.g., those extending beyond $500\mu$ m in Bosking et al., 1997)
+As the evidence suggests, individual cells, or small collections of adjacent cells captured in tracer injections, may have qualitatively different connectivity distributions (Bosking et al., 1997): some are narrow and high while others are very wide, as is illustrated in Figure 1c.
+When averaged, the pooled distribution of long-range connections (e.g., those extending beyond 500 μ m in Bosking et al., 1997) is (see Figure 3a):

-- unimodal, - peaks at zero orientation offset, - indicates a non-negligible fraction of connections linking cells of significantly different orientation preferences (Malach et al., 1993; Kisvárday et al., 1994; Kisvárday et al., 1997; Bosking et al., 1997), - crosses the uniform distribution at approximately $\pm 40$ degrees , and - has a non-monotonically changing variance as the orientation difference increases (Malach et al., 1993; Bosking et al., 1997).
+- Unimodal. - Peaks at zero orientation offset.

+- Indicates a nonnegligible fraction of connections linking cells of significantly different orientation preferences (Malach et al., 1993; Kisvárday, Kim, Eysel, & Bonhoeffer, 1994; Kisvárday et al., 1997; Bosking et al., 1997). - Crosses the uniform distribution at approximately ± 40 degrees.1 - Has a nonmonotonically changing variance as the orientation difference increases (Malach et al., 1993; Bosking et al., 1997).

-Neither colinearity nor association field models predict all of these features.
-While both models imply unimodal pooled distributions over orientation differences (Fig. 2b), they also suggest a fixed projection field and thus neither predicts any variance for the pooled distribution, let alone a non-monotonic one.
-Furthermore, colinearity is clearly at odds with the significant spread in the distribution of connections over orientation differences, whether it is measured via extracellular injections (e.g., Bosking et al., 1997) or the more elaborate intracellular protocol (Buzás et al., 1998).
+Neither collinearity nor association field models predict all of these features.
+While both models imply unimodal pooled distributions over orientation differences (see Figure 2b), they also suggest a fixed projection field and thus neither predicts any variance for the pooled distribution, let alone a nonmonotonic one.
+Furthermore, collinearity is clearly at odds with the significant spread in the distribution of connections over orientation differences, whether it is measured via extracellular injections (e.g., Bosking et al., 1997) or the more elaborate intracellular protocol (Buzás et al., 1998).

-The data in Bosking et al. (1997) contain one injection site of possibly different connection distribution which may substantially contribute to the non-monotonic nature of the variance.
-Since the variance will become central to this paper, we examined whether or not this statistical feature depends critically on this one, possibly outlier, measurement.
-We re-analyzed the data from Bosking et al. (1997) after removing the data from this injection site and calculating the statistical properties of the rest.
-We further examined the robustness of the non-monotonicity by running two additional analyses: one in which we removed the sample points (one from each orientation bin) that contribute the most to the variance, and another in which we removed those sample points (again, one from each bin) that maximized local changes in the variance.
-In all these tests, including the last one which flattens the variance the most, the tri-modal non-monotonicity, and the two local minima at $\pm 30^{\circ}$ , were preserved.
-All these findings suggest that the non-monotonicity of the variance is a critical feature that deserves attention both from biologists and from modelers.
+The data in Bosking et al. (1997) contain one injection site of possibly different connection distribution, which may substantially contribute to the nonmonotonic nature of the variance.
+Since the variance will become central to this article, we examined whether this statistical feature depends critically on this one, possibly outlier, measurement.
+We reanalyzed the data from Bosking et al. (1997) after removing the data from this injection site and calculating the statistical properties of the rest.
+We further examined the robustness of the nonmonotonicity by running two additional analyses: one in which we removed the sample points (one from each orientation bin) that contribute the most to the variance, and another in which we removed those sample points (again, one from each bin) that maximized local changes in the variance.
+In all these tests, including the last one, which flattens the variance the most, the trimodal nonmonotonicity, and the two local minima at ± 30 degrees, were preserved.
+All these findings suggest that the nonmonotonicity of the variance is a critical feature that deserves attention from both biologists and modelers.